pgangwani/bit-server-static-public-path-issue/README.md

 ![Static assets pointing to root instead of relative](Issue.png)

 ## Suggested fix
-1. Either static path should be relative in the html say `static/js/runtime-main.*.js` instead of `static/js/runtime-main.*.js`
+1. Either static path should be relative in the html like `static/js/runtime-main.*.js` instead of `/static/js/runtime-main.*.js`
-2. Or there should be in an option to set publicPath/root for `public/static` folder
+2. Or there should be in an option to set publicPath(root) ENV for `public/static` folder which serves css/js